Alcander-Liu/DiscreteMathProject/README.md

 # DiscreteMathProject
-The project in the discrete math class in spring, 2017, an application about formula and table
+The project in the discrete math class in spring, 2017, an application about formula and table, developed in Java language.